threefoldtech/grid-agent/grid-cli/docs/vm.md

 - The network name is derived from the project name (e.g., project `vm/myapp` creates network `myappnetwork`)
 - Multiple VMs can share the same project and network by using the same `--project-name` and `--network`

+### Network Limitations

+**IMPORTANT**: Networks can only span nodes within the same farm.

+- ✅ Nodes 11 and 14 (both in Farm 1) can share a network
+- ❌ Node 327 (Farm 2) cannot join Farm 1's network

+For cross-farm deployments:
+- Use separate networks per farm
+- Use planetary network IPs for inter-VM communication

+### Disks vs Volumes

+- **Disks**: Local SSD storage on the node (faster, not shared between VMs)
+- **Volumes**: Distributed QSFS storage (slower, can be shared across VMs)

+Use disks for: databases, caches, temporary files
+Use volumes for: shared data, backups, large files

 Example:

 - Deploying VM without GPU